Installing EV Charging in Your Apartment Building: How to Get Strata Approval

 Fire safety is a legitimate concern, though EV fire risk is often overstated.
 The National Construction Code advisory note provides guidance for EV charging installations in both new and existing buildings.
 Best practice includes installing a master isolation switch accessible from the fire panel, placing chargers where fire department access is straightforward, using collision protection bollards, and following AS/NZS 3000 wiring rules for all installations.

-Insurance implications are minimal — most strata insurers have not added EV-specific exclusions, though it's worth confirming with your insurer before installation.
+Insurance implications are minimal: most strata insurers have not added EV-specific exclusions, though it's worth confirming with your insurer before installation.

 Step-by-Step: Getting Approval in Your Building

-Here's the practical pathway:
+This is the practical pathway:

 1. Gauge interest.
 Survey residents to understand current and future EV ownership.
 Even a handful of interested owners creates momentum.

 2. Get the data.
 Apply for the NSW EV Ready Buildings Grant (or equivalent in your state) to fund a feasibility study.
-Present the study results — not just your desire for a charger — to the committee.
+Present the study results, not just your desire for a charger, to the committee.

 3. Prepare a motion.
 Draft a sustainability infrastructure resolution for the next general meeting.
 Include the feasibility study, proposed costs, user-pays billing model, and staged rollout plan.